-As interest in gluten-related health concerns grow, consumers should be encouraged to talk with their providers about their concerns and together identify next steps to take.
+As interest in gluten-related health concerns grows, consumers should be encouraged to talk with their providers about their concerns and together identify the next steps to take.

 Catassi, C., Elli, L., Bonaz, B., Bouma, G., Carroccio, A., Castillejo, G., ... & Dieterich, W. (2015).
 Diagnosis of non-celiac gluten sensitivity (NCGS): the Salerno Experts’ Criteria.
 Nutrients, 7(6), 4966-4977.

 Kurppa, K., Paavola, A., Collin, P., Sievänen, H., Laurila, K., Huhtala, H., ... & Kaukinen, K. (2014).
 Benefits of a gluten-free diet for asymptomatic patients with serologic markers of celiac disease.
 Gastroenterology, 147(3), 610-617.